goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Avoid the nasty habit of defining the entire [Express](https://expressjs.com/) app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).
 For even better structure, locate your API declaration within components

-**Otherwise:** Your API will be accessible for testing via HTTP calls only (slower and much harder to generate coverage reports).
+**Anders:** Your API will be accessible for testing via HTTP calls only (slower and much harder to generate coverage reports).
 It probably won't be a big pleasure to maintain hundreds of lines of code in a single file

 🔗 [**Read More: separate Express 'app' and 'server'**](/sections/projectstructre/separateexpress.md)